pouyabey/IT-Support-Knowledge-Base/internet-access-single-user-issue/README.md

 9. Keep the article simple, organized, and easy to update

 ## Purpose
-This article provides basic troubleshooting steps for a user who cannot access the internet while other devices on the same network are working.
+This article provides troubleshooting steps for a user who cannot access the internet while other devices on the same network are working.

 ## Scenario
 A user reports that their computer cannot access the internet, but other websites or devices on the same network are working.